Sidiox/eaton-pdu-control/README.md

 Most functions have been replaced by Python equivalents, implemented in `response_gen.py` Only the MD5 hash function hasn't been reverse engineered (yet) as it doesn't give the same results as Pythons hashlib md5.

+## Testing the response generation
+The response generation is fully tested with `unittest` and `coverage`:
+`coverage run -m unittest -v`